Nissan Juke: Cabin

 The Juke features seating for five (two in front, three in back).
 The rear seats have a 60/40 split and can be folded down independently in order to carry larger objects.
 The rear cargo area is small but features additional storage beneath the floor (front wheel drive models only).

 The steering column instrumentation cluster features a tachometer, speedometer, and a small display between them that displays real-time fuel efficiency, odometer and trip odometer.

-The center portion of the dash contains the radio and the I-CON control (if equipped).
+The centre portion of the dashboard contains the radio and the I-CON control (if equipped).
 Depending on market and trim level the Juke may be equipped with iPod or USB connectivity, NissanConnect GPS navigation, rear-view camera and Bluetooth audio.
 A relatively deep glovebox on the passenger side houses an iPod connector (if equipped).

 All but base models are equipped with Nissan's Integrated Control System, dubbed I-CON: a command module that sits in the lower dashboard, which manages both the climate control and the vehicle's drive mode (Normal, Sport or Eco).
 Its display and nomenclature change according to the function selected.
 Among the available display data are fuel efficiency stats, real-time G-force measurements and turbo boost pressure.